Frank Moore (performance artist): Life and career

 Moore's Vimeo account was terminated by Vimeo in August 2019.
 Starting that same month, all of the videos have been moved to the Frank Moore Archives on the Internet Archive.

 Frank Moore's Web of All Possibilities features a growing archive of his audio, video, visual and written work, as well as the work of other artists.
 He founded Love Underground Visionary Revolution (LUVeR) in 1999, a webstation combining live streaming and on-demand libraries of audio and video programming, described by Moore as a "non-corporate, d.i.y., totally uncensored, noncommercial, nonprofit internet-only communal collective with 24-hour 'live' programming (by amazing people) with 'no-limits' content."
 LUVeR ran until 2012.

 In 2006, Moore announced his candidacy for the 2008 election for President of the United States.
 He became a qualified write-in candidate in 25 states.
 His campaign was responsible for reforming the write-in candidate qualifications and procedures in many states.
 His platform videos are available on YouTube.

-Moore also hosted his regular internet show, Frank Moore's Shaman's Den.
+Moore also hosted his regular internet show, Frank Moore's Shaman's Den, from August 1998 until May 2013.
 Moore describes it as a show that "will arouse, inspire, move, threaten you, not with sound bites, but with a two-hour (usually longer) feast of live streaming video.
 You might get an in-studio concert of bands from around the world...or poetry reading...or an in-depth conversation about politics, art, music, and LIFE with extremely dangerous people!
 But then you may see beautiful women naked dancing erotically.
 You never know, because you are in The Shaman's Den with Frank Moore."
 Video and audio archives of all of these Shaman's Den shows are available online.

 Frank Moore died of pneumonia on October 14, 2013.
 He performed regularly in the San Francisco Bay Area up until his death.